 If you are living in a state where it’s legal to bet on sports, it’s especially important to follow tax rules when reporting winnings.

-How Much Tax Do I Have to Pay?
+How Much Tax Do I Have to Pay on Sports Betting?

 You’re a regular at the racetrack and a natural at predicting World Open results.
 So how much tax do you have to pay in consequence?

 The IRS classifies all gambling winnings as taxable income–whether or not these winnings were earned legally.
 Such income can come from raffles, lotteries, horse races, and casinos.

 The IRS doesn’t mention sports betting on its website, but these do count as gambling winnings.